Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Introduction

 The ALF asymptotics is a natural generalization of the well-known ALE (asymptotically locally Euclidean) one including the multi-Eguchi--Hanson geometries \cite{gib-haw}.
 Instanton theory over these later spaces possessing several phenomena related with non-compactness (e.g. existence of four dimensional moduli spaces isometric to the original space) is well-known due to the important paper of Kronheimer and Nakajima \cite{kro-nak} in which a full ADHM construction was established.
 The existence of this construction is in some sense not surprising because the original ADHM construction was designed for the flat $\R^4$ and all ALE spaces arise by an algebro-geometric deformation of the {\it flat} quotients $\C^2/\Gamma$ where $\Gamma\subset {\rm SU}(2)$ are various discrete subgroups \cite{kro}.

 The natural question arises: what about instanton theory over ALF spaces?
 Unlike the ALE geometries, these are essentially non-flat spaces in the sense above therefore one may expect that instanton theory somewhat deviates from that over the flat $\R^4$.
 Some general questions have been answered recently \cite{ete-jar} and these investigations pointed out that in spite of their more transcendental nature, open Riemannian spaces with ALF asymptotics rather resemble compact four manifolds at least from the point of view of instanton theory.
-To test this interesting observation more carefully in this paper we work out the simplest moduli space over the multi-Taub--NUT geometry.
-We will find that this space is five rather than four dimensional and looks like a ``collar'' of the original manifold supporting the analogy with the compact case.
+To test this interesting observation more carefully in this paper we work out the simplest moduli space over the multi-Taub--NUT geometry: we will find that this moduli space is five dimensional furthermore its part containing concentrated instantons looks like a ``collar'' of the original manifold, supporting the analogy with the compact case.
 We note that this apparent compactness is related to the existence of a smooth compactification of ALF spaces motivated by $L^2$ cohomology theory \cite{hau-hun-maz}.

 The paper is organized as follows.
-In Sect. \ref{two} we quickly summarize two important tools for solving the self-duality equations over an anti-self-dual space: the conformal rescaling method of Jackiw--Nohl--Rebbi \cite{jac-noh-reb,ati-hit-sin} as well as the Atiyah--Ward correspondence \cite{ati-war}.
+In Sect. \ref{two} we quickly summarize two important tools for solving the self-duality equations over an anti-half-conformally flat space: the conformal rescaling method of Jackiw--Nohl--Rebbi \cite{jac-noh-reb,ati-hit-sin} as well as the Atiyah--Ward correspondence \cite{ati-war}.
 Via conformal rescaling one constructs instantons out of positive harmonic functions with at most pointlike singularities and appropriate decay toward infinity while the Atiyah--Ward correspondence establishes a link between instantons and holomorphic vector bundles.
 Since these methods meet in Penrose' twistor theory we shall also briefly outline it here.

 Then we introduce ALF spaces.
 Referring to recent results on instanton theory over these spaces \cite{ete-jar} we precisely define the class of anti-instantons which are expected to form nice moduli spaces.
 These solutions must obey two conditions: the so-called {\it weak holonomy condition} with respect to some smooth flat connection and the {\it rapid decay condition} (cf. Definition \ref{feltetelek} here).
 The former condition, albeit looks like an analytical one, in fact deals with the topology of infinity of the ALF space only \cite[Theorem 2.3]{ete-jar} meanwhile the latter one controls the fall-off properties of an anti-instanton hence is indeed analytical in its nature.